 Some transactions are not directly linked to the construction or expansion of a specific oil & gas installation but nonetheless fall within the scope of application of the Policy.
-In particular, the Bank governs general banking services which may be provided by the Bank to clients which have extensive activities in the oil & gas sector.
+In particular, the Policy governs general banking services which may be provided by the Bank to clients which have extensive activities in the oil & gas sector.

-The Bank expects its clients to develop good working practices and behaviour to limit their Environmental & Social impacts in line with section 4 of this Policy and to adhere to International Industry Standards as referenced in section 9.
+The Bank expects its clients to develop good working practices and behaviour to limit their Environmental & Social impacts in line with section 4 of this Policy and to adhere to International Industry Standards as referenced in section 3.

 As such, the assessment of its clients' compliance with this Policy will be conducted on the occasion of the annual review of the relationship.
+Commitments to the principles of the IPIECA, the EITI and the relevant initiatives listed under section 3 will be taken into consideration when assessing activities not located in high income OECD countries.
 The bank will also assess whether the client monitors and assesses impacts and mitigation measures, and is publicly reporting on these aspects (website, annual report6,...).
-In case of a significant difference between the client's policy and track record and the reference frame of the Policy, the recommendation of the CERES committee will be required.